Xiaoxue895/Xiaoxue895/README.md

 - 👩‍💻 I’m a full-stack software engineer with a passion for building impactful web applications
 - 🏠 I moved to the United States a year ago and currently reside in Los Angeles/San Francisco
 - 💼 I have previous experience in FOF investment and data analysis in China
-- 🌱 I’m always curious about new things and can quickly learn new technologies.
-I integrated DeepSeek’s AI assistant into my projects.
+- 🌱 I’m always curious about new things and can quickly learn new technologies
-- 🐱 In my personal life, I have three cats, the oldest being 9 years old.
+- 🐱 In my personal life, I have three cats, the oldest being 10 years old.
 I love anime, music, and hiking, especially mushroom picking.
 I also studied the differences between Eastern and Western astrology and built an Eastern fortune-telling website for my mom.
 - 🛠 I enjoy debugging even more than regular programming.

 ### How to reach me: